shradhacshetty/imageprocessing/README.md

 # 3.Develop a Program to find the sum and mean of a set of images
- # Create n number of images and read them from the directoryu and perform the operations
+ # Create n number of images and read them from the directory and perform the operations

  Description:
  Mean is most basic of all statistical measure.
 Means are often used in geometry and analysis; a wide range of means have been developed for these purposes.
 In contest of image processing filtering using mean is classified as spatial filtering and used for noise reduction.